developmentseed/scaling_science/book/docs/index.md

 <!-- #region -->
 # Scaling Science: <br> A guidebook.

-A course on science applied in industry, in collaboration with IEEE GRSS.
+A course on science applied in industry by [Development Seed](https://developmentseed.org/), in collaboration with the [Institute of Electrical and Electronics Engineers Geoscience and Remote Sensing Society (IEEE GRSS)](https://www.grss-ieee.org/).

 ## Introduction